 We reached Mauritius on an early flight from Bangalore and soon was greeted by a long queue of tired people waiting for their Visa stamping process to be done at the airport.

 Soon after that, we were greeted by Thomas Cook’s representative and led to a van along with other honeymooners.
 Apparently, we were not the only ones.

 It was a 3 hours journey from the airport to our hotel: Le Grand Bleu at Trou Aux Biches.
 We checked in and spent the rest of the evening roaming around, exploring the places near our hotel.
 There was a mesmerizing beach right in front of our hotel, where I have spent more time than my hotel room in the course of the next few days.

 We went to Ile Aux Cerf Island for our fair share of water sports.
 Who doesn’t love to parasail/sea walk under the sparkling sapphire waters of Mauritius?
 I had a blast with my husband during parasailing.

-But we learned from our mistakes and got a photo CD done for our amazing under water sea walk.
-This is a miniature of scuba diving and of very less time but its still as much fun.
+But we learned from our mistakes and got a photo CD done for our amazing underwater sea walk.
+This is a miniature of scuba diving and of very little duration but its still as much fun.

 Day 3 – South of Mauritius

 Day 3 was reserved for the isle’s South tour and we were taken to Floreal, which is the “Beverly Hills” of Mauritius.

 It was so cool to look at the amazing hand-made ships and precious diamond jewelry in the custom-free factory outlets.
 The art of ship modeling was brought to Mauritius by various sailors who visited this island long back.